investmentblockchain/IBP-Core/contrib/devtools/README.md

 Configuring the github-merge tool for the bitcoin repository is done in the following way:

     git config githubmerge.repository bitcoin/bitcoin
-    git config githubmerge.testcmd "make -j4 check" (adapt to whatever you icpro to use for testing) git config --global user.signingkey mykeyid (if you icpro to GPG sign)
+    git config githubmerge.testcmd "make -j4 check" (adapt to whatever you ibp to use for testing) git config --global user.signingkey mykeyid (if you ibp to GPG sign)

 optimize-pngs.py
 ================